Musthegreat/MusGroups/README.md

-## This project is a tool made in the Godot engine.
+## This project is a tool built to make games faster in the Godot engine.

 The version used for developing this tool is **Godot Version 4.4.1** but this project was started in version 4.3.